 Public safety officials need to actively prepare for and anticipate events that range from critical (like severe weather, active shooters, or rioting and looting) to routine (like community concerts, parades, and construction).
-In the new normal of complex and unpredictable environments, it is increasingly important to be able to confidently engage in two-way communication (over any mobile or desktop device) — aiding in the immediate exchange of information directly with the public, administration, and emergency personnel or first responders.
+In the new normal of complex and unpredictable environments, it is increasingly important to be able to deliver messages to warn populations at risk of imminent threats with the goal of maximizing the probability that people take protective actions and minimizing their delay in taking those actions.

 Learn How EMMA Works for Public Safety

 13.3% of incidents occurred open spaces

 Ready to explore how first priority push notifications and GPS identification can maximize the probability that people will take protective actions and minimize their delays in taking those actions?